HONG KONG SAR

-One of the largest festive events, the Chinese New Year 2018 Flower Markets take place the week just before the first day of Chinese New Year.
-This takes places across the island with the Victoria Park (Causeway Bay, Hong Kong Island) and Fa Hui Park (Mongkok, Kowloon).
+One of the most significant festive events of the year, the Chinese New Year Flower Markets take place the week just before the first day of Chinese New Year.
+This takes places across the island with the Victoria Park (Causeway Bay, Hong Kong Island) and Fa Hui Park (Mongkok, Kowloon), a bustling flower market located just 11 minutes from Park Hotel Hong Kong.

 The Hong Kong International Chinese New Year Night Parade is another highlight in the season’s event calendar.
-Returning for the 23rd year, an extravagant parade through the streets of Tsim Sha Tsui (Kowloon) and along Victoria Harbour will captivate with 10 illuminated floats depicting various icons of Hong Kong, live street performances from around the globe, and a before-and-after-parade party.
+The extravagant parade usually passes through the streets of Tsim Sha Tsui (Kowloon) and along Victoria Harbour will captivate with 10 illuminated floats depicting various icons of Hong Kong, live street performances from around the globe, and a before-and-after-parade party.

 Similar to Hong Kong, Singapore also hosts the largest street parade over the Chinese New Year season.
-Chingay, which started in 1973, is a high energy display of light, sound and performances brings together and celebrates the multicultural society here.
-It has established itself as a key representation of Singapore society and Chingay 2018 is set to dazzle and amaze with over 6,500 parade performers involving floats, dancers, singers, robots and driverless cars set to a Funtasy theme.
+Chingay, which started in 1973, is a high energy display of light, sound and performances brings together and celebrates the multicultural society in Singapore.
+It has established itself as a key representation of Singapore society and Chingay 2020 is set to dazzle and amaze with over 5,000 volunteer parade performers involving a stunning display of lights, lasers, pyrotechnics and fireworks!

 Chinese New Year Greetings and Visits